 Research shows a single bad hire can cost a company $25,000 or more.
-In a recent survey by Career Builder, 25% of businesses said the damage could run upward of $50,000 per bad hire.
-And that's in addition to the toll bad hiring takes on morale, and your credibility as a manager.
+In a recent survey by Career Builder, 25 per cent of businesses said the damage could run upward of $50,000 per bad hire.

-So, if you're new to management, and facing your first round of hirings, what can you do to minimize errors, and find the absolute best fit for each role?
+So, if you're new to management and facing your first round of hiring, what can you do to minimize errors and find the absolute best fit for each role?

 Take a page from the human resources playbook.
-Follow these 5 steps for a more efficient, fool-proof hiring process.
+Follow these five steps for a more efficient hiring process.

 1. Start with a (very) detailed job description

 It's amazing how many companies start the interview process without actually nailing down a complete description of the role they're filling.